 § 23-15-803.
-Registration of political committees.
+Political committee statements

 (a) Statements of organization.
 Each political committee shall file a statement of organization no later than ten (10) days after receipt of contributions aggregating in excess of Two Hundred Dollars (\$200.00), or no later than ten (10) days after having made expenditures aggregating in excess of Two Hundred Dollars (\$200.00).